Kee2u/Movies-ETL/README.md

         wiki_movies_raw = json.load(file)
    ```
   #### Cleaning Wikipedia Data
-  Here are the steps I took to clean the Wikipedia data:
+  Next I cleaned the Wikipedia Data using the following steps:
    - I created a list comprehension to filter out tv shows
    - I used a list comprehension to use the clean_movie function on each movie
    - I dropped any imdb_id duplicate entries using regular expressions